Curriculum

 SAIL

 We encourage students to consider which courses will serve as a good fit, an appropriate challenge, and a meaningful risk for their interests and passions.
-For example, students interested in investigating the anatomy of animals may find Comparative Zoology to be intriguing and could spark a passion for zoology.
+For example, students interested in investigating the anatomy of animals may find Cosmetic Chemistry to be intriguing and could spark a passion for chemistry.
 Or, for those who enjoy politics, history, and drama, Historical Perspectives on Contemporary Issues invites students to take on the role of an historical character at a dinner party, where they and other guests - vastly different from themselves - discuss current political issues based on their character's point of view.
 And for students fascinated by the intersection of "up-cycling," materials science, and sculptures, Found Objects Metal Sculpture Workshop provides the opportunity to manipulate copper, wire, and stained-glass elements in conjunction with found-objects in order to create unique 3D sculptures based on the work on Alexander Calder.

 These courses provide a superb complement to our core liberal arts courses, and an exciting learning opportunity for DC students!